7 Surprising benefits of pistachios for metabolic health

 Pistachios may look like a simple snack, but nutritionally, they’re doing a lot more than adding crunch.
-Research consistently shows that pistachios deliver a rare combination of protein, fiber, healthy fats, and bioactive compounds that work together to support metabolic health, cardiovascular function, and gut balance.
+Research consistently shows that pistachios deliver a rare combination of protein, fiber, healthy fats, and bioactive compounds.
+Unlike many snacks that spike blood sugar, these seeds interact with the body in a regulated way.

 READ FULL ARTICLE